 - Verity Touch Writer is a standalone precinct level ballot marking device.
 It assists voters in marking their ballot and prints it out for them.
-Once the ballot is printed, Verity Touch Writer erases all memory components of that session. - Verity Touch Writer was tested as an integrated piece of the voting system, in several different system level test suites, where it accepted user input instructions, prior to producing marked ballots that mirror user intent.
+Once the ballot is printed, Verity Touch Writer erases all memory components of that session. - Verity Touch Writer was tested as an integrated piece of the voting system, in several different system level test suites.
+The tests verified that it accepted voter selections, and produced marked ballots that mirrored the voter's intent.